Raumstation Ruhr, since 2023

 Looking back to a new future

-In the 1960s and 70s, a multitude of large-scale architectural structures were built, including residential complexes, universities, and administrative buildings – often hybrids that attempted to combine culture, commerce, bureaucracy, and housing in a single building complex.
+In the 1960s and 1970s, a wide range of innovative and often large-scale architectural structures emerged, including residential complexes, universities, and administrative or public buildings – often hybrids that attempted to combine culture, commerce, bureaucracy, and housing in a single complex.

-In public perception, these buildings are largely unpopular today, considered ugly, described as „concrete monsters“ or „architectural sins“ In fact, however, these buildings are documents of a time when architecture was conceived differently.
+In public perception, these buildings are widely unpopular today, considered ugly and described as „concrete monsters“ or „architectural sins“.
+In fact, however, the structures are documents of a time when architecture was conceived differently.
 They are the result of a modern belief in technological progress, speak of the spirit of optimism of the post-war years, and are cultural testaments to an era.

-The newly designed architecture of the time had a highly utopian content.
-Its buildings were considered prototypes, erected in the firm belief that they would offer their residents a new and better future.
-Indeed, it was expected that these large-scale structures would replace the traditional small-scale city in the near future.
+The new architecture of the time was driven by a highly utopian vision.
+Its buildings were considered prototypes, constructed in the firm belief that they would offer society a new and better future.
+Indeed, it was expected that large-scale urban structures would replace the traditional, small-scale city in the near future.

 Photographed in the Ruhr region.